Leaderboard

 2 points

-4. A 4 port can be connected as a 2 port, just flow in the top and out the bottom connection, blank the other two ports off.
+A 4 port can be connected as a 2 port, just flow in the top and out the bottom connection, blank the other two ports off.
 You would normally have the buffer position so all the flow goes through it for the whole heating system, so after your return tee (UFH and radiators) for a return line two port.
-Item 12 in the attached drawing If you want to do it across flow and return, install instead of the bypass like this
+Item 12 in the attached drawing If you want to do it across flow and return, install instead of the bypass like this2 points

 1 point